elabftw/elabdoc/doc/contributing.rst

    ./elabctl start

 * PHP dependencies are managed through `Composer <https://getcomposer.org/>`_.
-But you don't need to install it because we'll use the one in the container (so all php extensions are correctly loaded).
+It'll read the `composer.lock` file and install packages.
+The `composer.lock` file is generated via the `composer.json` file.
+* Javascript dependencies are managed through `Yarn <https://yarnpkg.com/>`_.
+It'll read the `yarn.lock` file and install packages.
+The `yarn.lock` file is generated via the `package.json` file.
-* Now install the PHP and JavaScript dependencies (they are not tracked by git):
+* Now install the PHP and JavaScript dependencies using `composer` and `yarn` shipped with the container:

 .. code-block:: bash